Stifel: Securities and Exchange Commission lawsuit

 The Securities and Exchange Commission sued Stifel Nicolaus on August 10, 2011, claiming the firm duped five Wisconsin school districts into buying $200 million in "unsuitable" securities tied to collateralized debt obligations.
 The investments, which the school districts had purchased in 2006 with $163 million in borrowed funds and $37 million of their own money, were "far more risky" than Stifel Nicolaus advertised to the school districts, the S.E.C. alleged, and the firm hid the risks “through a series of falsehoods and misrepresentations."
 The school districts' credit ratings were lowered and they lost their investments, which were intended to fund school employees' retirement benefits.
 Stifel Nicolaus said in a statement that it was “deeply disappointed by the misplaced action” and that it would “vigorously defend” its behavior in the transactions.
 The S.E.C. said the firm had claimed that the investments were so safe that it would take "15 Enrons" or some other unexpected catastrophe for the investments to fail, but the first increment of securities did badly and credit agencies issued a "negative watch" on part of the portfolio within days of its closing.
 On March 19, 2012, it was announced that a settlement had been reached with the school districts to jointly pursue a $200 million lawsuit against Royal Bank of Canada, alleging that they are liable for the original misrepresentation.
 Royal Bank of Canada had already settled with the Securities and Exchange Commission in September 2011 for $30.4 million.
-As of December 2013, Stifel was still pursuing RBC.
+In March 2012, Stifel settled with the school districts for $13 million.
+In 2016, the Wisconsin school districts secured a settlement with Stifel and RBC for $217.9 million, $63.9 million in cash and $154 million in debt forgiveness.
+Stifel and former senior vice president David Noack admitted negligence but not fraud.
+Stifel also agreed to pay a $22 million civil penalty and Noack agreed to pay a $100,000 penalty.